'Change is coming': Peru's Castillo faces a divided nation after election battle - Up News Info

 Article content

+Castillo says he wants to increase spending on healthcare and education by raising funds from mining tax hikes.
+His plans have resonated in a country with the highest per capita death toll from COVID-19 and wide gaps between rural and urban wealth.

-His critics, however, including famed Peruvian novelist Mario Vargas Llosa, have claimed he will drag Peru towards authoritarian communist models, citing Venezuela and Cuba.
+His critics, however, who include famed Peruvian novelist Mario Vargas Llosa, have claimed he will drag Peru towards authoritarian communist models, citing Venezuela and Cuba.

-Castillo himself has downplayed the comparisons and brought into his team more moderate economic advisers to calm market and elite fears.
+Castillo himself has downplayed the comparisons and brought into his team more moderate economic advisers in recent weeks.

-“We aren’t going to copy any other country’s model,” he said on Monday.
+“We aren’t going to copy any other country’s model,” he said on Monday evening.
 “We will create true economic development, guaranteeing legal and economic stability.”

+Ratings agency Fitch said on Tuesday that Peru was set for a period of uncertainty, with Castillo yet to define key policy priorities, while the impact of the pandemic was likely to spur public spending and raise debt levels in the near-term.

+The outlook for Peru’s sovereign rating, now ‘BBB+’ with a negative outlook, would depend in part on how Castillo’s administration manages “strategic sectors including mining, gas and communications, its attitude to private contracts, and its fiscal policy settings,” it added.

-Peru’s markets on Tuesday saw the sol currency weaken around 0.30%, while the Lima Stock Exchange index was up 0.27%, with some key mining shares rising.
+On Tuesday, the sol currency weakened around 0.30%, while the Lima Stock Exchange index was up 0.27%, with some key mining shares rising.

 “This is the time for dialog,” the National Society of Mining, Oil and Energy (SNMP), which represents leading industry companies, said in a statement, one of the first comments from the sector since the run-off vote.